BBQ Gas Regulator – Barbecue Gas Hose and Regulator

 Learn how a BBQ gas regulator reduces the pressure from the BBQ gas bottle down to the operating pressure of the BBQ.
 Plus more...

-BBQ Gas Regulator – Barbecue Gas Hose and Regulator
+Barbecue Gas Hose and Regulator for BBQ Gas Bottle – Regulator

 The BBQ gas hose and regulator assembly will deteriorate with age.

-Always do a soapy water leak test every time you disconnect and reconnect the barbecue gas regulator.
+Always do a soapy water leak test every time you disconnect and reconnect your BBQ gas bottle regulator to the gas BBQ.

 Also inspect the rubber O-ring, if so equipped.

-A gas pressure regulator works by reducing the gas pressure from the gas bottles to the gas appliances.
+A BBQ gas bottle regulator works by reducing the gas pressure from the gas bottles to the gas appliances.

-The gas regulator works does this automatically, reducing the pressure to the required 2.75 kPa for LPG appliances.
+The BBQ gas bottle regulator does this automatically, reducing the gas pressure to the required 2.75 kPa for LPG appliances.

-The pressure within a gas bottle can be 800-900 kPa vs the 2.75 kPa gas pressure required by LPG gas appliances.
+The pressure within a gas bottle can be 800-900 kPa vs the 2.75 kPa BBQ gas bottle regulator pressure required by LPG gas appliances.

-Gas pressure regulators work with a diaphragm, which is a flexible rubber disc that responds to pressure changes and functions to regulate the flow of gas at the proper gas pressure.
+A BBQ gas bottle regulator works with a diaphragm, which is a flexible rubber disc that responds to pressure changes and functions to regulate the flow of gas at the proper gas regulator pressure.

-A gas pressure regulator has a factory pre-set standard regulator gas pressure for gas appliances.
+A BBQ gas bottle regulator has a factory pre-set standard gas regulator pressure for gas appliances.

-Gas pressure regulator are sometimes referred to as cooking gas regulators, when working with cooking gas appliances.
+A BBQ gas bottle regulator is sometimes referred to as cooking gas regulators, when working with cooking gas appliances.

 You would need a larger gas regulator for gas logs, gas heaters or gas hot water systems.